 - Two semesters of social sciences (psychology or sociology) – 6 credit hours

 - One semester of math (algebra or higher with trigonometry preferred) – 3 credit hours

-The program is currently accepting applications for the January 2020 start terms.
+The program is currently accepting applications for the January 2021 start term.
 Applicants must have earned their undergraduate degree by December 31 of the year prior to matriculation to be eligible for admission.Apply

 The DPT program is committed to selecting applicants who have demonstrated academic success and strong critical thinking skills.
 In order to be an asset to the physical therapy profession, candidates should also possess integrity, compassion, empathy, flexibility, and the ability to multitask.
 The goals of the admissions process are: